Okay, I’m about to get reallll hippie dippy on you guys…

 It’s also a short drive to some of the major hiking attractions, like the Cathedral Rock trail.

-After the photoshoot, we had dinner at the BEST restaurant, Timo, on Portal Lane.
+After the photoshoot, we had meal at the BEST restaurant, Timo, on Portal Lane.
 It has a cozy atmosphere with a fireplace, good wine, and killer food.
 I got a fruit and cheese plate with brie, fig jam, crackers, walnut bread, grapes and apples.
 Then I topped it off with some caramel gelato.
 Sedona tourists: if you’re looking for a good spot to dine out, look no further!

 Anyways, back to Angel Valley.
 They have a labyrinth in the middle of the center (featured in this first photo), which is a trail lined with rocks that has 11 circuits, and the center is the 12th step.
 Now I don’t really understand any of this, but the owners explained that the center of the labyrinth is an energy vortex and when you reach it, you’re brought into a higher level of consciousness.
 So basically, you’re supposed to go in with a question, walk the labyrinth, and by the time you reach the center, you have your answer.